Sex Offenses in Tennessee

 Serious Representation for Important Cases

-Since 1998, the proven attorneys at Davis & Hoss, PC have represented
+The proven attorneys at Davis & Hoss, PC have represented many individuals

-many individuals charged with sex crimes ranging from one extreme to the
+charged with sex crimes ranging from one extreme to the other.
+These are

-other.
-These are often delicate factual scenarios that require composure,
+often delicate factual scenarios that require composure, steady investigation,

-steady investigation, and thorough knowledge of how to try these particular
+and thorough knowledge of how to try these particular types of cases.

-types of cases.
-If you have been charged with any of these offenses, you
+If you have been charged with any of these offenses, you want a lawyer

-want a lawyer who the prosecutor knows can try a case.
-Attorneys Lee Davis
+who the prosecutor knows can try a case.
+Attorneys Lee Davis and Bryan

-and Bryan Hoss have successfully defended dozens of individuals charged
+Hoss have successfully defended dozens of individuals charged with very

 Contact our Chattanooga law firm today for a